-Planning rules will be relaxed so restaurants can operate as takeaways during the coronavirus outbreak.
-This will enable restaurants who may be struggling to get people in, to diversify their offering and meet customers’ evolving needs.
+Planning rules will be relaxed so pubs and restaurants can operate as takeaways during the coronavirus outbreak.
+This will enable restaurants that may be struggling to get people in, to diversify their offering and meet customers’ evolving needs.

 While planning permission is typically required for businesses to carry out a change of use to a hot food takeaway, the government has confirmed regulations will be relaxed to enable businesses to deliver this service without a planning application.

 The measures are the latest in a series of practical steps the government is taking to support businesses and help people who need to self-isolate, as well as vulnerable groups and older people who have been strongly advised to avoid social contact outside their homes to prevent the spread of coronavirus.